ArmoredTurtle/AFC-Klipper-Add-On/README.md

 If using a hub different from the stock set up `hub_clear_move_dis` under AFC unit may need to be increased/decreased to match your setup, default `50mm`.

-For additional information and the steps for manual calibration, can be found in [Calibration.md](./docs/Calibration.md)
+For additional information and the steps for manual calibration, please visit [here](https://www.armoredturtle.xyz/docs/afc-klipper-add-on/installation/calibration.html).

 ## Troubleshooting